-Alzheimer's caregiving: How to ask for help
+Alzheimer's and dementia care: How to ask for help

 How to share the load

 To lessen the impact of caregiving, share responsibilities with family members or friends who can either supplement your caregiving or help you manage other responsibilities.

 Asking for help may be difficult for any number of reasons.
 You might be afraid people will say no. It may require you to examine your own needs, educate other people about caregiving and trust others to complete tasks you normally do.

 To make it easier to ask for help and make the best of others' efforts: